2020 Women's British Open

 The 2020 Women's British Open was played from 20 to 23 August in Scotland at Royal Troon Golf Club.
 It was the 44th Women's British Open, the 20th as a major championship on the LPGA Tour, and the first at Royal Troon Golf Club.
 The tournament was played behind closed doors due to the COVID-19 pandemic in the United Kingdom.
 It was the first championship held under a renewed sponsorship agreement with AIG; the deal involved the rebranding of the championship, removing the word "British", with the event titled as the 2020 AIG Women's Open.

 The championship was won by world number 304 Sophia Popov, by two strokes from Thidapa Suwannapura.
 It was her first major tournament victory.
 Popov, a professional since 2014 and member of the second-tier Symetra Tour since 2016, had never previously won on any of the major tours, winning her first events on a mini-tour in Arizona earlier in 2020.
 She qualified for the Women's Open by means of a high finish at the LPGA Tour's Marathon Classic at the start of August.

 Course layout

+Overall, this was the 10th Open Championship to be held at Royal Troon, but the first for women.

+Length of course for previous Open Championships: